cybertraining-dsc/reu2022/project/install.md

 ### Install Python 3.10.5

-The installation from source can be done easily as shown:
+The installation from source can be done easily as shown next.

 ```bash
 $ mkdir -p ~/tmp